3 Things to Know Before You Go Cades Cove Biking

 Listen To This Blog- Click Play

 Cades Cove is a must see spot for new visitors to the Great Smoky Mountains National Park.
 The majority of people view this beautiful area of the park in the comfort of their car.
 However, for people looking to get active and trying something different Cades Cove biking may be for you.
 Cades Cove biking is a great way to see all the sites of the area while enjoying exercise that does not necessarily feel like exercise.
 Here are some things you need to know before you head out on your bike ride through the beautiful Cades Cove.

-The Cades Cove motor loop is closed to motor vehicles until 10:00a.m. every Saturday and Wednesday mornings from May until late September.
+The Cades Cove motor loop is closed to motor vehicles every Wednesday from May 4, 2022 through September 28, 2022.
 This allows bicyclists and pedestrians to enjoy the roads of Cades Cove without worrying about vehicle traffic.
-Biking in the morning in Cades Cove also allows bicyclists to enjoy the area without disturbing the wildlife.
+Biking without vehicles in Cades Cove also allows bicyclists to enjoy the area without disturbing the wildlife.